Skip to main content

 Learning Outcomes

-Knowledge:• will have the necessary knowledge of the interdisciplinary principles of orthodontic treatment; • will have the necessary general knowledge of mechanical and functional appliances used in orthodontics; • will have knowledge about the iatrogenic factors of orthodontic treatment; • will have the necessary knowledge to provide assistance in cases of dental injuries; • will have the necessary knowledge about the retention of treatment results and recurrences.
+Knowledge:• there will be necessary knowledge of the interdisciplinary principles of orthodontic treatment and the peculiarities of orthodontic treatment of adult patients • will have knowledge about the iatrogenic factors of orthodontic treatment; • will have the necessary knowledge about the retention of treatment results and recurrences; • will have basic knowledge about orthodontic treatment with aligners.

 Skills:• will be able to reasonably inform the patient or the patient’s parents about orthodontics and related problems; • will know how to deal with emergency situations in orthodontics.